 The Federal ERA was introduced in Congress in 1923 and has been introduced every year since.
 Women still do not have equality in the U.S. Constitution.

 "Equality of Rights under the law shall not be denied or abridged by the United States or by any state on account of sex."

-VoteERA.org working for equality and justice.
+VoteERA.org working for citizens in Oregon

 2014 VoteERA.org created the ERA initiative amending the Oregon Constitution with women's equality.
 Oregon voters passed the Oregon ERA overwhelmingly.
 Read more

 VoteERA.org helping protect citizens of Oregon through statewide laws.

 Yes, As a registered Oregon voter, I would support a statewide initiative to remove statute of limitations for sex felony crimes in Oregon.